evanx/chronica/README.md

 ## Chronica

-A Node daemon to monitor your JSON services and web sites.
+A Node daemon to monitor your JSON services and web sites - status and content.

 For example, at a specified interval we send an HTTP HEAD request, and check that the status code is 200.